Why most goal-setters never build a tracking system

 Accountability partners

 An accountability partner is someone who sees your tracking data on a regular schedule (weekly is ideal) and asks you about your progress.
-They don’t need to be achieving the same goal.
+They do not need to be achieving the same goal.
 They just need to be willing to ask one question every week: “How did you do this week?”

 The best accountability relationships are reciprocal.
 You check in on their goal, they check in on yours.
 This removes the awkwardness of asking someone to supervise you.
-It becomes a mutual check-in that takes 10 minutes for both of you combined.
+It becomes a mutual check-in that takes ten minutes for both of you combined.

 Commitment devices